jjmerino/foodtruckr-web/README.md

 ## Introduction
 This is the web client for the FoodTruckr project. ***IMPORTANT*** This readme describes only the Front end considerations.
-For the general descrition of the FoodTruckr service and the Back end considerations, see the [Foodtruckr-Server Readme](https://github.com/jjmerino/foodtruckr-server)
+For the general description of the FoodTruckr service and the Back end considerations, see the [Foodtruckr-Server Readme](https://github.com/jjmerino/foodtruckr-server)

 ## Front end general architecture